NectarCoder/optimized-bloom-filter/README.md

 ```

 ## C implementation (UNIX)
 If you want to build and run the C benchmark on a UNIX-like system, you need a POSIX shell, `gcc`, and `make` installed.

+> [!IMPORTANT]
+> Ensure you run `git submodule init` and `git submodule update` before building to pull the C implementations for murmurhash and xxHash.

 Build and run using the Makefile:
 ```bash